jmacias/jmacias.github.com/_posts/2018-10-12-How-to-measure-anything-notes.md

 published: true
 ---

-My notes on the audio-book [How to Measure Anything: Finding the Value of Intangibles in Business 3rd Edition](amazon)
+My notes on the audio-book [How to Measure Anything: Finding the Value of Intangibles in Business 3rd Edition][amazon]

 ## Lessons learned